 The Roanoke Region is all about location, location, location.

 Equidistant between New York and Atlanta, the Roanoke Region is centrally located to major cities in the eastern United States.
-Advance Auto, Elizabeth Arden, Orvis, and other companies that must get their products to market are located here because of fast and cost-efficient shipping to two-thirds of the U.S. population within a day’s truck drive.
+Major companies that must get their products to market are located here because of fast and cost-efficient shipping to two-thirds of the U.S. population within a day’s truck drive.

 Major Cities and Distance from the Roanoke Region